microsoft/vscode-markdown-tm-grammar/README.md

 $ npm run test
 ```

+The test cases are stored as markdown files under `test/colorize-fixtures`.
+Grammar test results are stored under `test/colorize-results`, which are automatically generated from the fixtures.

 To test the grammar in VS Code, select the `Launch Extension` configuration in the VS Code debugger and run.